Decomposition into Low-rank plus Additive Matrices for Background/Foreground Separation: A Review for a Comparative Evaluation with a Large-Scale Dataset: Introduction

 where $\Phi \in \mathbf{R}^{m\times n}$ is the measurement matrix with $m \leq n$, $A$ contains $m$ measurements, and $N$ is the measurement noise.
 Specifically, a high dimensional $X$ vector is converted into a much lower dimensional measurement vector $A$.
 Moreover, the compressive measurements in contain almost all the information of the sparse vector $X$.
 This means that CS works with data of significantly lower dimension so as to achieve computation efficiency as well as accuracy.
 In order to recover the noiseless signal, the decomposition problem seeks to the following minimization problems:

 Because Equation \ref{EquationCS2} is an NP hard problem, the sparse solution can be obtained by replacing the nom $l_0$ by the norm $l_1$ as done in \cite{CS-1} \cite{CS-2}\cite{CS-20}\cite{CS-40}\cite{CS-50}\cite{CS-90}.
 Thus, the background/foreground separation problem can be viewed as a sparse approximation problem where convex optimization and greedy methods can be applied.
 It is not necessary to learn the background itself to detect the changes and the foreground objects which can be directly detected on the compressive samples.
 Hence, no foreground reconstruction is done until a detection is made to save computation.
 The different approaches developed in the literature differs mainly by the minimization problem ($l_1$-$l_1$ minimization \cite{CS-3}\cite{CS-4}) and the solvers.
-Examples of solvers include Basis Pursuit (BP) \cite{SO-50}\cite{CS-70}, Basis Pursuit Denoising (BPDN) \cite{SO-60}\cite{CS-1}, Orthogonal Matching Pursuit (OMP) \cite{CS-70}, Stagewise OMP (StOMP)\cite{SO-12}\cite{CS-60}, Lattice Matching Pursuit (LaMP) \cite{CS-2}, Compressive sampling matching pursuit (CoSaMP) \cite{CS-10}\cite{CS-20}, and Gradient Projection for Sparse Reconstruction (GPSR) \cite{CS-50}.
+Examples of solvers include Basis Pursuit (BP) \cite{SO-50}\cite{CS-70}, Basis Pursuit Denoising (BPDN) \cite{SO-60}\cite{CS-1}, Orthogonal Matching Pursuit (OMP) \cite{CS-70}, Stagewise OMP (StOMP)\cite{SO-12}\cite{CS-60}, Lattice Matching Pursuit (LaMP) \cite{CS-2}, Convex Lattice Matching Pursuit (CoLaMP) \cite{CS-100}, Compressive sampling matching pursuit (CoSaMP) \cite{CS-10}\cite{CS-20}, and Gradient Projection for Sparse Reconstruction (GPSR) \cite{CS-50}.
 Furthermore, structured sparsity \cite{SS-1}\cite{SS-2}\cite{SS-3}\cite{CS-2} can be used to exploit a priori spatial information on coefficient structure in addition to signal sparsity as the foreground objects are usually not only sparse but also clustered in a distinct way.
 Dynamic Group Sparsity (DGS) \cite{DGS-10}\cite{DGS-11}\cite{DGS-15}\cite{CS-90} can also be used to exploit both temporal and spatial information.
-In another way, an adaptive algorithms called Adaptive Rate Compressive Sensing (ARCS) \cite{CS-30} \cite{CS-30} allow to choose the number of measurements so as to limit the data rate of the sensor while simultaneously maintaining enough information such that to be able to robustly detect the foreground objects. \end{itemize} As we defined the unified view DLAM, it is possible to define a unified view of the sparse decompositions called Decomposition in sparse plus additive matrices (DSAM) but it is out of the scope of this paper.
+In a similar way, Liu et al. \cite{GS-1} used Spatio-Temporal Group Sparsity (STGS) for background subtraction.
+In an other way, an adaptive algorithm called Adaptive Rate Compressive Sensing (ARCS) \cite{CS-30} \cite{CS-30} allows to choose the number of measurements so as to limit the data rate of the sensor while simultaneously maintaining enough information such that to be able to robustly detect the foreground objects. \end{itemize} Like we proposed the unified view DLAM, it is possible to define a unified view of the sparse decompositions that we called Decomposition in Sparse plus Additive Matrices (DSAM) but it is out of the scope of this paper.
+For more information, the reader can refer to the DSAM Website (https://sites.google.com/site/dsamwebsite/).